-This course is designed for any student interested in pursuing a career in any allied health related career.
-Students will do in-depth career exploration in allied health careers.
-Students will also have an opportunity to earn dual enrollment college credit for Medical Terminology through this course.
-Both of these are required college courses for all allied health programs.
+Introduction to Health Careers courses are designed for students interested in pursuing a healthcare pathway.
+Students will learn about all of the career exploration in allied health.
+Students will also have an opportunity to earn dual enrollment college credit for Medical Terminology and Introduction to Health Science Pathways through this course.
+Both courses are required college courses for all allied health programs.

-ROC certifications offered to students completing the Introduction to Health Careers program include:
+CTEC certifications offered to students completing the Introduction to Health Careers program include:

 Introduction to Health Careers students should have average or better math, science, and English skills and solid attendance.
 The program dress code includes wearing a specified uniform (scrubs) on assigned days.